-In Europe and Japan, Coca‑Cola, with its bottling partners, aims to eliminate the use of oil-based virgin PET from plastic bottles altogether by 2030, using only recycled or renewable materials.
+In Western Europe and Japan, Coca‑Cola, with its bottling partners, aims to eliminate the use of oil-based virgin PET from plastic bottles altogether by 2030, using only recycled or renewable materials.
 While the majority of plastic packaging material will come from mechanically recycled content, some “virgin” material will still be needed to maintain quality standards.
 That’s why Coca‑Cola is investing in and driving innovation to boost the supply of feedstock from renewable technologies as well as from enhanced recycling technologies.
 Enhanced recycling “upcycles” previously used PET plastics of any quality to high quality, food grade PET.

 “We are taking significant steps to reduce use of ‘virgin’, oil-based plastic, as we work toward a circular economy and in support of a shared ambition of net-zero carbon emissions by 2050,” Quan said.
 “We see plant-based plastics as playing a critical role in our overall PET mix in the future, supporting our objectives to reduce our carbon footprint, reduce our reliance on ‘virgin’ fossil fuels and boost collection of PET in support of a circular economy.”

 In 2018, we launched our World Without Waste program as a build on past efforts but also in recognition that we needed to go further.
 For the last 3 years, we have worked to implement a new level of focus not just through this global program, but at a local level in priority markets, and around the world.